lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implementations MAY modify this process to additionally output the expanded `mldsaSK` or to make use of `ML-DSA.KeyGen_internal(mldsaSeed)` as needed to expand the ML-DSA seed into an expanded key prior to performing a signing operation.

-In cases where it is desirable to have a deterministic KeyGen of one or both component keys from a seed, this process MAY be modified to expose an interface of `Composite-ML-DSA<OID>.KeyGen(seed)` such that one component algorithm is generated from the seed and the other from random, or the input seed is cryptohraphically expanded to produce seeds for both components.
-Security analysis of such a modified key generation process is outside the scope of this document.
+In cases where it is desirable to have a deterministic KeyGen of one or both component keys from a seed, this process MAY be modified to expose an interface of `Composite-ML-DSA<OID>.KeyGen(seed)` such that one component algorithm is generated from the seed and the other from random, or the input seed is cryptographically expanded to produce seeds for both components.
+Implementation details and security analysis of such a modified key generation process is outside the scope of this document.

 Where interoperable private keys are not required, implementations MAY choose to use a different private key representation than the one given in {{sec-serialize-privkey}}.
 For example, the component keys MAY be stored in separate cryptographic modules, or MAY be stored in separate PKCS#8 objects, or MAY be stored in a format that preserves the ML-DSA expanded key instead of the ML-DSA seed.
 The required modifications to the key generation process, as well as the signature generation process below,  to support these private key representations are considered compliant with this specification so long as they generate compatible public keys, and so long as both component keys are freshly-generated.
 Note that when implementing Composite ML-DSA with a private key format that does not preserve the ML-DSA seed, especially when implementing on top of a cryptographic module that does not support seeds, it will be impossible to reconstruct a compliant seed-based private key as described in {{sec-serialize-privkey}}